Engineering tunable decoherence-free subspaces with collective atom-cavity interactions: Engineering a Decoherence-Free Subspace

+(a) {\em Non-Integer $C$:} In an experiment, $C$ may not be an exact integer due to fluctuations in $\chi$ and $\mu$.
+In this case the system will not exactly reach a dark state but will approach a mixed state with a large overlap with the DFS and a small overlap with the orthogonal subspace of the DFS.
+The small overlap will be determined by the magnitude of fluctuations and therefore we can assume it to be negligible provided that the fluctuations are perturbative.
+Note that for the special case of the cavity-drive $\eta$ being turned off, then $\chi=0$ and $C=0$ is exactly an integer.
+In this work, we will assume that $C$ is an integer for simplicity.

-Before we describe the DFS in greater detail we will briefly discuss the special case $\mu=0$.
+(b) {\em Zero Collective Pump Ratio:} We will now briefly discuss the case of $\mu=0$.
 This is a special case where $\mathbf{L}$ is not diagonalizable, so the above process cannot be applied.
 Even so, for $\mu=0$ $\mathbf{L}$ generally has several dark states.
 The most relevant in this work is the previously mentioned initial state

 which is a dark state of $\hat{L}$ for $\chi=0$.